 Dyslexia English as a Foreign language students need to remember that syntax differences is not their stumbling blocks if they are Dyslexic.
 Dyslexia and English as a foreign language present far different combinations of differences in the letters.

-4 Steps to Dyslexic Reading with English as a Foreign Language
+4 Steps to Dyslexic Reading Foreign Dyslexia Language

-- What to do if you are learning English as a Foreign Language
+- What to do if you are learning English Foreign Dyslexia Language?

 1.)
 Write letters the way you can read them.

 Dyslexia aside, if you are learning English as a Foreign Language be certain that you allow yourself to write the letters the way that you know how to read them.

 It should be very clear to you each letter and if that means that you curve your d so the d and b look different than give yourself that permission.

 Using capitals instead of lower case and upper case is a great solution for Learning English as a Foreign Language.